mishajw/kipa/README.md

 It is **fast**, with look-ups taking (TODO add figures) (backed up by [benchmarks](./docs/benchmarks.md#speed)).

-KIPA is still a work in progress, and should not be used for any serious cases.
-It is recommended that you generate a new key to try out KIPA.
-For a list of unimplemented planned features, see [here](./docs/todo.md).
+*KIPA is still a work in progress, and should be used with caution.
+It is recommended that you generate a new key to try out KIPA.*

 ## How does it work?